Blankeos/rust-practice/README.md

 - Cargo is awesome because you can `cargo new` to create a project.
 - `cargo build` to build the project or `cargo run` to build and run in one command.
 Or `cargo build --release` for a release build in `target/release` instead of `target/debug`.
 - `cargo check` to see if it compiles or not.
+- `cargo update` updates the dependencies (like `pnpm update -i` I think).
+- `cargo doc --open` opens the docs of all your dependencies in the browser.

 ### Resources